terrancehah/ShareSaji/docs/INDEX.md

 A: See [Project Timeline](06-project-timeline-sprints.md) - Section 1 (3-4 weeks)

 **Q: What do I need to do next?**
-A: See [Next Steps Checklist](08-next-steps-checklist.md) - Section "Immediate Next Steps"
+A: See [Project Timeline](06-project-timeline-sprints.md) - Sprint 1 tasks

 **Q: How do I test a feature?**
 A: See [User Stories](07-user-stories-acceptance-criteria.md) - Find the story, check acceptance criteria